Galaxy Nexus: Accessories

-The official Samsung accessory range includes a Desktop Dock with an HDMI port, a Desk Stand with a 3.5 mm jack, a stand with a charging port for a second battery and a car holder that will let users turn their Galaxy Nexus phone into a SatNav replacement.
-All of the Samsung accessories feature a microUSB port so the phone can be charged while it is being used.
+The official Samsung accessory range includes a Desktop Dock with an HDMI port, a Desk Stand with a 3.5 mm jack, a stand with a charging port for a second battery and a car dock that will let users turn their Galaxy Nexus phone into a SatNav replacement.
+The phone featured a set of pogo pins for connectivity with some accessories, including the car dock.
+All of the Samsung accessories feature a USB hardware port so the phone can be charged while it is being used.

 Reception

 The Galaxy Nexus generated a high level of anticipation, and received very positive reviews upon release.
 Engadget's Myriam Joire praised the phone's speed, feel, display and battery life.
 Joire concluded that at the time of writing, the Galaxy Nexus is "the best Android phone available today" further concluding that it's "possibly even the best phone available today, period".
 Ginny Mies of PCWorld echoed the previous statement, while saying that the Samsung Galaxy Nexus is "a superb phone, and a great vehicle for introducing Android Ice Cream Sandwich to the world".
 Despite writing that Android has "a long way" to go, in terms of progression, the tweaks and updates Google has implemented throughout the operating system substantially improves the efficiency and ease of use of the operating system.

 In their review, Mobilesyrup lauded the phone, saying "there is no going back".
-They praised its aesthetics, noting that the Galaxy Nexus combined design elements of the Nexus S and Galaxy S II.
+They praised its aesthetics, noting that the Galaxy Nexus combined design elements of the Nexus S and Samsung Galaxy S II.
 Although the Galaxy Nexus's OMAP SoC was clocked lower and used a last-generation GPU while pushing a HD (720p) screen with 40% more pixels, compared to the Galaxy S II and other competitors powered by the Snapdragon S3 with lower resolution screens (typically qHD (540p)), the Galaxy Nexus showed no slowdown or app instability while frequently outperforming contemporary smartphones in both benchmarks and real-world usage.
 They also praised its software, as the "experience is just that much better", declaring the phone as "the first best Android device ever."